GrumpsCat/listed/content/posts/Delusions.md

   <p><em>ANOMALISA - Trailer (2015) - Paramount Pictures</em></p>
 </div>

 I was shocked to learn about Fregoli Delusion when I watched the fictional drama film [Anomalisa](https://www.imdb.com/title/tt2401878/) (2015), which portrays the main character, Michael Stone, who is resigned to a mundane and unsettling life with the condition.
 The film potraits his point-of-view, where everyone around him as having the same face and voice.
 Thus he experiences a  deep sense of isolation and distance until he meets Lisa, the first person to ever look different to him.
+For those not interested in drama, Invasion of the Body Snatchers (1956) will also suffice.

 The etiology of Fregoli Delusion is believed to stem from either temporal lobe dysfunction, particularly in the fusiform gyrus responsible for facial recognition, or dopamine dysregulation in the mesolimbic system, which can lead to heightened associative processing and delusional misidentification.
 The fusiform gyrus, a part of the temporal lobe, is critical for recognizing faces.
 When it malfunctions, as is suspected in Fregoli Delusion, the brain may mistakenly associate different faces with the same identity, leading to false recognition.
 In addition, studies suggest that dopamine dysregulation plays a key role.
 Dopamine, a neurotransmitter responsible for regulating thought processes and perception, is often found to be imbalanced in individuals with delusional disorders.
 Overactivity in dopamine pathways, particularly in the mesolimbic system, could contribute to heightened pattern recognition, causing the brain to form incorrect associations between different people.